 Such a system is a legacy one, meaning that the costs are higher than those PBX systems that are VoIP-driven.
 This will not be the best alternative if you hunt for a new PBX system.
 Only companies with legacy PBX infrastructure can benefit from keeping it running.

 2. IP PBX

-With this system, your PBX will rely on VoIP technology instead of traditional telephone lines.
+Your PBX will rely on VoIP technology instead of traditional telephone lines with this system.
 There is a significant upfront cost tied to setting up an IP PBX system, but the lower running costs make up for it.

-An IP PBX system is not limited by the number of phone lines you can get but rather only constricted to your bandwidth capabilities.
+An IP PBX system is not limited by the number of phone lines you can get but is rather constricted to your bandwidth capabilities.